mqz0211/IcodeAI/README.md

 2. Click **"Create a custom Gemini"**
 3. Paste the above instruction into the "Custom behavior" box
 4. Name it `iCodeMath Tutor`
+5. Set visibility (private, link-only, or public)
-5. Save and test by uploading the files
+6. Save and test by uploading the files

 ---

 ## 💡 How to Use It

-* Upload the downloaded images in 3 batches: **10 → 10 → 5**
+* Upload the downloaded images in 3 batches: **10 → 10 → 5** into the `images/` folder
-* Upload the `dataset.jsonl` file
+* Upload the `dataset.jsonl` file to the root
 * Ask questions using `!`, like:

 ```